The Covenant Christian Academy family is diverse. We welcome families from a wide range of Protestant evangelical churches.

 But we share a common goal.
 CCA was formed in 1985 by parents who desired a quality Christian education, believing it to be a joint task of home, school, and church.
 Since then, we’ve been training hearts and teaching minds in all wisdom for life in Christ.

-Approval to enroll at CCA is based upon evidence that the parents and children are committed to serving the Lord Jesus Christ at home and in a Protestant evangelical church, and to upholding the principles and program of Christian offered by CCA.
+Approval to enroll at CCA is based upon evidence that the parents and children are committed to serving the Lord Jesus Christ at home and in a Protestant evangelical church.
+In addition, families commit to upholding the principles and program of Christian education offered by CCA.
 The Board of Directors is responsible to screen new and continuing families relative to their commitment.

 How to Apply